Marketing Cosmetics: Avoiding Drug Claims and Crafty Tactics

-Hypoallergenic/Safe for Sensitive Skin: When made, usually a brand has had some type of testing performed (unfortunately the type of testing is not standardized).
+Hypoallergenic/For Sensitive Skin: When made, usually a brand has had some type of testing performed (unfortunately the type of testing is not standardized).
 Allergies can happen to any person at any time and from any substance – some more than others.
-Clear labeling is one of the most important ways to market your product as hypoallergenic and non-irritating.
-And choosing ingredients that are non-irritating definitely matters.

 Dermatologist Tested/Approved: This means a dermatologist was somehow involved at some point.
 It could mean that they merely read the ingredient list.
 It could mean that they received samples.
 It might mean that they had a detailed role in product development.

-“Free From:” this unregulated, umbrella term is problematic because when a brand advertises a product as “free from” ___(something), it implies that other products that do contain the ingredient are somehow less safe.
+“Free From:” this unregulated, umbrella term is problematic because advertising a product as “free from” _____(something), implies other products that do contain the ingredient are less safe.
 Marketing a sirloin steak as “gluten free” is silly.
-Marketing a face oil as “water-free” is useless.
-Selling something as “preservative free” is dangerous if preservatives were necessary for safety.
+Marketing a face oil as “water-free” is meaningless.
 Be cautious when you see a long list of “free from” ingredients.
 They are designed to distract you.

-All-Natural, Chemical Free, Toxin Free Skincare, etc. These classifications are also without much meaning or regulation.
-There are some industry watchdogs and certification programs that exist that do create some standardization (i.e. for organic cosmetics or for cruelty free skincare products), but enforceability and legal standing rarely exists.
+All-Natural, Chemical Free, Toxin Free, etc. These classifications are also without much meaning or regulation.
+There are some industry watchdogs and certification programs that exist that do create some standardization (i.e. for organic cosmetics or for cruelty free skincare products).
 Some words like “toxin-free” just become umbrella phrases that marketers use to tell consumers their product is “clean” - but remember, nothing is truly non-toxic or chemical free from a science standpoint.

 What is a Cosmetic Claim?

 Cosmetics claims are made by companies in their advertising materials (packaging, web page, social media).
 Claims may be about the ingredients, the product, the intended results, or endorsements.
-Making cosmetics claims and avoiding statements that cause your product to be identified as a drug can be challenging.
 Claims must be true and verifiable.
-Some are easy to substantiate, some are unregulated (i.e. hypoallergenic, dermatologist tested, sustainable skincare) and some require cautious wordsmithing:
+Some are easy to substantiate, some are unregulated (i.e. hypoallergenic, dermatologist tested, sustainable skincare) and some require cautious wordsmithing.

 Cosmetic claims marketing focuses on the results and how things look.
 How your appearance will be enhanced or improved.

-Drug claims focus on the mechanism of action and underlying physiology.
+Drug claims marketing focus on the mechanism of action and underlying physiology.